 Illegal turns are generally categorized as moving violations.
 The ticket costs for moving violations range from about $200-$400, including all penalties and fees assessed.

-Before paying an illegal turn ticket or appearing in traffic court, contact an experienced California Traffic Ticket Attorney in the San Francisco Bay Area, Valley, and Coast for more information about fighting illegal turn tickets.
+Before paying an illegal turn ticket or appearing in traffic court, contact an experienced California Traffic Ticket Attorney in the San Francisco Bay Area and Southern California (Los Angeles) for more information about fighting illegal turn tickets.

 Often times, illegal U-Turns occur when a person decides to take a risk and turn despite a “No U-Turns” sign.
 California law also regulates where a U-Turn may be made, based on how a particular area is zoned.